The Vice-Chancellor's Distinguished Lecture Series – Sir Mark Walport

 - Lectures Talks and Workshops, Medical and Dental Sciences

-As part of the Vice-Chancellor’s Distinguished Lecture series, the University is delighted to welcome renowned scientist, Sir Mark Walport, to deliver a keynote talk on 'Charting a course for how Britain can lead the world in research and innovation.'.
+As part of the Vice-Chancellor’s Distinguished Lecture series, the University is delighted to welcome renowned scientist, Sir Mark Walport, to deliver a keynote talk on 'The UK as a world leader in Research and Innovation: now and in the future'.

 Sir Mark is Chief Executive of UK Research and Innovation, which brings together the seven Research Councils, Innovate UK and Research England.
 UKRI became an official public body on 1 April 2018 and operates across the whole of the UK with a combined budget of more than £6 billion.

 He has been a champion for science, engineering and technology in his role as Government Chief Scientific Adviser, Head of the Government Office for Science and Co-Chair of the Prime Minister’s Council for Science and Technology.

 As former Director of the Wellcome Trust, Sir Mark has experience running a large scale research organisation and global charitable foundation.
 A distinguished scientist in his own right, Sir Mark was also Professor of Medicine and Head of the Division of Medicine at Imperial College London.